 Physical education is an important part of the middle school program.
 It is important for all students to develop strong and healthy bodies.
-Therefore, all students are required, unless excused for a medical reason, to dress for physical education classes and participate to the best of their abilities.
-Sneakers and socks, shorts, T-shirts or blouses, or sweatsuits are acceptable clothing for gym classes.
+Therefore, all students are required, unless excused for a medical reason, to participate to the best of their abilities.
+Students will not change for PE classes until further notice.
 When possible, physical education classes may be held outdoors and students should be prepared for seasonal temperatures.
-Since students do not take showers after gym classes, it is important that each student change for gym.
-All apparel should be marked with the student's name.

 A parent note may excuse a student for two classes.
-These missed classes must be made up.
 Longer exclusions require a physician's written request.
 Classes missed at a physician's request do not need to be made up.